General Meeting Procedures & Guidelines

 2) the presenter has identified new information (not presented at the prior GM) that might reasonably be expected to change the outcome of the proposal; or

-6. No item implicating a Coop committee will be placed on the GM agenda without giving the affected committee at least one month notice.
+3) a sufficient period of time has passed that would warrant reconsideration by the GM. - No item implicating a Coop committee will be placed on the GM agenda without giving the affected committee at least one month notice.
 That committee will be advised to discuss with the Chair Committee how it will be allowed to respond.